You searched for "genetics"

 Dr. Marion is an internationally recognized pediatric geneticist who specializes in diagnosing and treating children with autism spectrum disorders and genetic diseases.
 His work with the Aguirre brothers, twins who were joined at the head and then separated, made national news in 2004.
 He played a key role in establishing the CardioGenetics center of Einstein and Montefiore, which provides care for families of individuals who have suffered sudden unexpected cardiac death.
-He also treats children with neurofibromatosis, autism spectrum disorder and spina bifida. read more...
+He is also the founder of the Williams Syndrome Center and the Dermato-Genetics Clinic at Montefiore, and treats children and adults with neurofibromatosis, intellectual disabilities, including autism spectrum disorder and spina bifida. read more...

 Professor and Chair, Genetics

 Professor, Ophthalmology and Visual Sciences

 Lola and Saul Kramer Chair in Molecular Genetics